 Statewide Ballot Measures

-- MEASURE 104 (Initiative): This measure would amend the state Constitution and require that a three-fifths legislative majority approve bills raising revenue.
+- NO: MEASURE 104 (Initiative): This measure would amend the state Constitution and require that a three-fifths legislative majority approve bills raising revenue.

-- MEASURE 106 (Initiative): This measure would prohibit spending public funds directly or indirectly for abortion.
+- NO: MEASURE 106 (Initiative): This measure would prohibit spending public funds directly or indirectly for abortion.
 If passed, this measure would reduce access to abortion services, including services to women on the Oregon Health Plan and State of Oregon employees.

 The LWVOR Board recommends a No vote.
 The League believes every U.S. resident should have access to affordable, quality health care, including birth control and the privacy to make reproductive choices.
 Decisions about abortion services should be left to the woman and her health care provider.

 How we make our decisions about the measures

 The League bases its ballot measure recommendations on member-adopted positions, as well as a careful look at what might happen if the measure passes.

 Before taking positions on the issues, League members examine each issue from all viewpoints through readings and interviews with experts.
 Then members discuss the study results.
 Members must come to an agreement about a position statement before it is adopted.
 Each year, we look at our positions to see whether they are still up-to-date or should be studied again.
 The Portland League takes positions on local issues.
 It can also use positions adopted by the LWV of Oregon (LWVOR) and the LWV of the U.S. (LWVUS).
 The Oregon League takes positions on state issues and can also use LWVUS positions.